OpenFPGAduino/docs/the_hardware/extention_interface.md

 5. Audio
 6. S/PDIF
 7. LCD interface(in the back end)
-7. Programable IO A
+7. Programmable IO A
-8. Programable IO B
+8. Programmable IO B